Mindanao Advice

 We ordered chips and salsa, quesadillas, chicken and beef fajitas, and mango cheesecake for dessert.
 The food was good and on the more expensive side of the scale.

 The mango cheesecake was so good that I consumed half of it before I remembered to take a photo of it, LOL.
 We had margaritas, mojitos, and a red wine called the Fat Bastard.
-I don’t drink a lot though, but I had a splendid evening 🙂
+I don’t drink a lot, though, but I had a splendid evening 🙂

-The next day, I had my favorite Vietnamese dish, Pho Bo, for breakfast, while Edvard ordered a very spicy version.
+The next day, I had my favorite Vietnamese dish, Pho Bo, for breakfast, while Edvard ordered a spicy version.
 My hubby ordered the fresh vegetable spring rolls.
 Everything was very tasty in this small Vietnamese place inside Robinsons Cybergate.
 The Coffee Bean and Tea Leaf was our next target.

 Share this post